pepa65/vpa/README.md

 `sudo make install`

 ### Zig build
-Alternatively, if you have [zig](https://ziglang.org) installed (0.12 or later), it can be used to compile `vpa`:
+Alternatively, if you have [zig](https://ziglang.org) installed (0.12 or later), it can be used to compile `vpa`, and this gives a statically linked binary (against musl), so no GLIBC version problems on older Linux distros:

-`zig build -Drelease`

-(Without `-Drelease` the binary is a lot bigger, but that works too.)

-For static linking against musl (no GLIBC version problems on older Linux distros):

-`zig build -Drelease -Dtarget=x86-linux-musl`
+`make zig`

 The binary ends up in `zig-out/bin/vpa`.